koksyn/koksyn.github.io/_posts/2022-4-4-what-does-blockchain-developer-really-do.md

 "zero-knowledge", "zk-SNARK", "zk-STARK", "optimistic rollup" and so on.
 Because currently my knowledge about it is quite small, I will not describe it in detail, but I left that here to let you be aware, that the "Layer 2" ecosystems exists.

-## Two main paths of specialization for Blockchain Developer
+## Two main paths of specialization

 After wider analysis of the Blockchain job offers, two career/specialization paths have emerged:
 - Blockchain Developer, which build apps on (and around) blockchain using mainly SmartContracts (usability)